What Is Chain Abstraction?

 Every step in a traditional Web3 workflow—adding a network to a wallet, finding a bridge, waiting for finality, swapping for gas—is a drop-off point where users abandon the process.
 By removing these hurdles, applications can offer an experience comparable to traditional fintech apps, paving the way for mass adoption by institutional and retail users.

-The Role of Cross-Chain Infrastructure
+The Role of Chainlink

 Challenges and the Road Ahead